JoshuaAbidh/Info1601_GroupProject/README.md

 This Project was done by All Members of The FurTography group which includes:
 Joshua - DevOps
 Dashon - Marketing
-Hovan - Lead and Ui
+Hovan - Lead
-Chelsea - Ui
+Chelsea - Ui Design

 This project could not have been done without their ideas, guidance and constant determination.